-As at March 31, 2023 Particulars Total Total Fair Value me asurements at using reporting date Level 1 Level 2 Level 3 Level 1 Level 2 Level 3 Investments: Investments in equity instruments - Other than Subsidiaries/fellow subsidiaries/Associates 261.01 - 0.80 260.21 185.94 - 7.58 178.36
+Particulars Total As at March 31, 2024 Fair Value measurements at reporting date using Total As at March Fair Value mea eporting date Level 1 Level 2 Level 3 Level 1 Level 2 Level 3 Investments: Investments in equity instruments - Other than Subsidiaries/fellow subsidiaries/Associates 202.51 0.46 - 202.05 201.00 0.80 - 200.20

 Fair value of level 3 investments is determined using market approach.
 For investments in early stage entities, the market approach involves the use of recent financial rounds and the level of marketability of the investments.
-These factors are assessed on a periodic basis and movements in fair value of these investments is recognized in other comprehensive income/Profit and Loss as applicable.
+These factors are assessed on a periodic basis and movements in fair value of these investments is recognized in other comprehensive income/Profit and loss as applicable.